xman/sgpositpy/README.rst

 tests.
 We shall have performance optimized version in `Posit` class for general use in the future.

-The following code snippet create posit objects from the given bit patterns, and the posit configuration, `nbits` and `es`.
+The following code snippet creates posit objects from the given bit patterns, and the posit configuration, `nbits` and `es`.

 .. code:: python